-Mount Rose Trail is a 5.7 mile lightly trafficked loop trail located near Lilliwaup, WA that features a river and is only recommended for very experienced adventurers.
+Mount Rose Trail is a 5.7 mile lightly trafficked loop trail located near Lilliwaup, Washington that features a river and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.

 From Hoodsport, west 9 miles on Lake Cushman Road to Forest Service Road 24.
 Turn left and drive 3 miles to the trailhead on the right side of the road.

 Definitely a hard hike.
 The quick elevation gain is evident.
 We hit two yellow jacket or hornet ground nests.
 We both got stung a couple times.
 We took the path to the left.
 One nest was right past the small log bridge and another as you get closer to the top.
 It was a nice day but we were clouded in at the summit.
 Sad we didn't get to see the view.
 May have to do it again, when the yellow jackets are gone!

 Mount Rose was in my opinion more challenging than Mount Ellinor because the hike is a steady climb up while the scenery stays the same.
 You are surrounded by trees the entire time until you hit the top.
 While Mt Ellinor you get a few different changes in scenery.

 As we were hiking up we had a few people tell us to take a right at the loop because there was a huge swarm of bees to the left but then another person told us either way there are big swarms of bees but going right you will get a better chance of making it to the top but that we will hear them as we approach the top..
 And sure enough we were right there where the trees start to clear out and we heard the swarm (it was pretty impressive how loud it was)..and a few bees were already coming towards us so we turned around and headed back down.
 We were disappointed that we didn't get to see the views but had a good time conquering the hike up because it wasn't easy!
 All in all I would try hiking it again just to get a peak at the views!